 THE DEACONS COURT

-The Court of the Deacons of the Ancient and Royal Burgh of Linlithgow is a voluntary organisation made up of male and female deacons from town organisations, other duly elected men and women members and all living Past Provosts.
+The Court of the Deacons of the Ancient and Royal Burgh of Linlithgow is a voluntary organisation made up of deacons from town organisations, other duly elected members and all living Past Provosts.

 Their prime function is to finance, organise and manage the Riding of the Marches.
 This is a year round task which annually gets more difficult as Marches Day costs rise to over £40,000.
 Through annual dances, Burns Suppers, Street Fairs, raffles and donations the necessary money is raised to pay for the many expenses incurred in running the town’s historic events.

 Everyone riding the Marches with the Deacons Court, including the Provost, Bailies and officials all generously donate towards the fund raising efforts as costs continue to rise, currently to around £85 per person.

 For centuries, the Town Council of the Royal and Ancient Burgh of Linlithgow had organised and run the time-honoured ceremonies associated with the Riding of the Marches.
 These ancient traditions were threatened when, in 1973, the Local Government (Scotland) Act was passed.
 The first elections to the new district and regional councils were held on the 7th May 1974, with the newly-elected councillors sitting as "shadow authorities" until the 16th May 1975, when they came into their powers.